-Contacting the instructor -
+Contacting the instructor and teaching assistants -

-- Piazza is the best way to reach the instructor and TAs for any course related query.
+- --Piazza is the best way to reach the instructor and TAs for any course related query.
 We can refer back to our previous discussions here and also as it will be visible to the entire class.
-So, the other students will be able to get benefit from it. - Sending email (ehsans@onid.oregonstate.edu) is another preferred way to ask any question related to the course.
-If needed, we can use Skype or Google Hangout for discussion. - We will have constant TA support, so it should be possible to get help at any time.
-Use the class account oregonstatecs261@gmail.com to get support during the office hours. - I will maintain virtual office hours using the same class account.
+So, the other students will be able to get benefit from it.
+Not all posts require a reply from the instructor/TA and often it is better to have discussion in detail with your peers. - --Sending email ehsans@onid.oregonstate.edu is the preferred way to only for matters of a personal nature related to the course (Please include the prefix CS-261_400_F18 in the subject).
+If needed, we can use Skype or Google Hangout for discussion.
+Please resend the email if the instructor does not respond within 24 hours. - --We will have constant TA support, so it should be possible to get office hour help at any time.
+You should create a private post on Piazza or email the TA personally in advance to set an office hour appointment. - --We will maintain virtual office hours using the class account oregonstatecs 261@gmail.com.